In this tutorial, we will learn a powerful technique to how to cut out hair in photoshop creating advanced masking; Calculations.

 c) Select Calculations in the top menu: Image > Calculations

-e) Now for the mask to work we need that the inside of the model is completely with an the background black, so we select invert the blue channel
+e) Now for the mask to work, we need that the inside of the model is complete with background black, so we select invert the blue channel

 f) Now we set the blending mode to subtract with a 100 percent offset (90% of the cases you will use this blending mode)